statamic/docs/content/collections/docs/taxonomies.md

 Titles are saved on a first-come, first-serve basis, which means consistency is important.
 If you enter `Star Wars` in one entry, and `star wars` in another, whichever term Statamic encounters first will be used as the title.

 To further clarify, `Star wars`, `star wars`, `StAr WaRS`, and `star-wars` are all treated as the same term.
-If perfect consistency is important, you can add a title field to a term’s [additional data](#additional-term-data).
+If case-sensitivity is important, you can add a `title` field to the taxonomy blueprint.

 ## Templating

 ### Outputting Terms

-Term values will be augmented into term objects (assuming you haven't overidden the fieldtype in your blueprint).
+Term values will be [augmented](/augmentation) into term objects and will have access to all data

 ``` yaml
 tags: